baserinia/stl2obj/README.md

 in arbitrary dimension (2, 3, or higher dimensions).

 ## Design Pattern
-The nice thing about STL and OBJ formats is that, the underlying data structures are very similar.
-In both cases, we have a set of vertices, and a set of polygons which connect those points.
-Since the undrlying data is similar, we can avoid copying data thereby speeding up the translation.
+The nice thing about STL and OBJ formats is that the underlying data structures are very similar.
+In both cases, we have a set of vertices, and a set of polygons which connect those vertices.
+Since the undrlying data is similar, we can avoid copying data, thereby speeding up the translation.

 The geometry data is stored as an instance of the "Geometry" template class.
-This class is derived from "GeomBase<Geometry>" class using the CRTP design pattern.
+This class is derived from "GeomBase<Geometry>" class using the CRTP idiom.
 This technique is very useful since we might want to create new geometry data types in the future.
 Note that the class "Geometry" is designed only for storing data, so it cannot read or write its content.